annotation/stam/extensions/stam-webannotations/README.md

-STAM allows formulating annotations relative to the annotations that contain them (the `stam:AnnotationSelector` supports selecting text offsets relative to the target annotation).
-Such as words relative to sentences.
+STAM allows formulating annotations relative to the annotations that contain them (the `stam:AnnotationSelector` supports selecting text offsets relative to the target annotation), such as words relative to sentences.
 This we call higher-order annotation with relative offsets.

 An example of this can be found [here](../../examples/explicit_containment_rdf.json).